 Sarah Dame can be contacted if you have any comments or concerns.
 If you do not need an immediate response, please email at: sdame@pusd11.net.

-Peoria Unified School District 2019-2020 School Year (GCC Calendar on Page 20)
+ECCEL Preschool Calendar Peoria Unified School District 2022-2023 School Year

 Bold Print means No Preschool Classes

 Preschool payments are due the 1st of each month August - May.
 See page 12 for more information about fees.